ROCm/half/README.txt

 also return single-precision values, which is (even if maybe performing the exact same computation, see below) not as conceptually clean when working in a half-precision environment.

+For performance reasons the conversion from float to half uses truncation (round toward zero, but mapping overflows to infinity) for rounding values not representable exactly in half-precision.
+If you are in need for other rounding behaviour (though this should rarely be the case), you can use the 'half_cast'.
+In addition to performning an explicit cast between half and any other type convertible to/from float via an explicit cast to/from float (and thus without any warnings due to possible precision-loss), it let's you explicitly specify the rounding mode to use for the float-to-half conversion.
+You can even synchronize it with the bultin single-precision implementation's rounding mode:

+	half a = half_float::half_cast<half,std::numeric_limits<float>::round_style>(4.2);

 You may also specify explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace,